 Their website has a personalized user experience that adapts to your interests.
 When a user signs up, they are prompted to choose the sections of the website that appeal to them.

 From there, the website adapts to their interests and shows them a personalized homepage with the content that they will find the most appealing.

-American Express publishes dozens of pieces of content every day and continues to grow their community more than eight years after their initial launch.
+American Express publishes dozens of pieces of content every day and continues to grow its community more than eight years after its initial launch.
 The OPEN Forum is a great example of inbound marketing done right.